mxn2020/yourobc/src/features/system/supporting/README.md

 ## Important Note

-**Notifications is NOT a supporting feature** - it is a main boilerplate feature located at `src/features/boilerplate/notifications/`.
+**Notifications is NOT a supporting feature** - it is a main system feature located at `src/features/system/notifications/`.
 It has dedicated routes (`/notifications`), global navigation (header bell icon), and is user-centric rather than entity-attachable.

 ## Features